figgy-gethsmane/AP-CS-FINAL_PROJECT/README.md

             log = fi.readlines()
 ```

-This procedure is within a try-except statement incase there is not a repairs text file created by the previous procedure, telling the user that there is no repairs logged if there is a FileNotFoundError.
+This procedure is within a try-except statement incase there is not a repairs text file created by the previous procedure, telling the user that there is no repairs logged if there is a `FileNotFoundError`.

 ```
 if log: